 Chemicals normally unstable that readily undergo violent change without detonating.

 Chemicals that form potentially explosive mixtures with water.

 Chemicals that, when mixed with water, generate toxic gases, vapors or fumes in quantity sufficient to present a danger to human health or the environment.

 Classes V through VIII are considered sufficiently dangerous and only highly trained individuals should be tasked with responding to spills of this type.

-The most common form of responding to spills of manageable size is through the use of fire-fighting foam, mineral based absorbents or the use of specially constructed chemical sewer systems.
+The most common and not always effective forms of responding to spills of manageable size is through the use of fire-fighting foam, mineral based absorbents or the use of specially constructed chemical sewer systems.

 PetroGuard is one of the most efficient and effective solidifying absorbents used for many different types of reactive chemicals.
 We recommend that if the use of PetroGuard is contemplated, a test should be run under a safety hood to confirm compatibility with the chemical in question.
 Please contact us for more information.